Dr Giovanni Stracquadanio (UKRI EPSRC Fellow / FHEA)

 Background

-Dr Stracquadanio obtained a PhD in Informatics from the University of Catania (Italy) in 2010, and then received postdoctoral training in synthetic biology in Joel Bader and Jef Boeke labs at the Johns Hopkins University working on the synthetic yeast genome.
+Prof Stracquadanio obtained a PhD in Informatics from the University of Catania (Italy) in 2010, and then received postdoctoral training in synthetic biology in Joel Bader and Jef Boeke labs at the Johns Hopkins University working on the synthetic yeast genome.
 Dr Stracquadanio was a main contributor to the Synthetic Yeast (Sc2.0) genome project, pioneering algorithms and developing software at the foundation of the first synthetic eukaryotic genome.
 He has also developed tools used in large-scale synthesis projects, streamlining chromosomes engineering and the assembly of biological pathways.

-In 2014, he moved to the Ludwig Institute for Cancer Research at the University of Oxford to work on cancer genetics, in Gareth Bond’s lab; here, he focused on studying how high-frequency inherited p53 mutations affect the risk of cancer and response to treatment using statistical genetics methods.
+In 2014, he moved to the Ludwig Institute for Cancer Research at the University of Oxford to work on cancer genetics, in Gareth Bond’s lab; here, he focused on studying how high-frequency inherited p53 mutations affect the risk of cancer and response to treatment developing statistical genetics methods.

 In 2016, before moving to the University of Edinburgh, Dr Stracquadanio established the first computational biology lab at the School of Computer Science and Electronic Engineering of the University of Essex, and in 2017 received the Wellcome Trust Seed Award in Science.